peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0021:
 Runtime: 0 ms, faster than 100.00% of C++ online submissions for Same Tree.
 Memory Usage: 10.4 MB, less than 66.01% of C++ online submissions for Same Tree.

+#0022:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Symmetric Tree.
+Memory Usage: 16.2 MB, less than 93.33% of C++ online submissions for Symmetric Tree.